lornajane/web-frontend-api-backend/README.md

 Learning More
 -------------

 The best way to learn is by doing; this example project is a dumbed-down version of how the new [joind.in](http://m.joind.in) site actually works.
 It's an open source project, so why don't you jump in and help?
-More info for contributors (current or future!) [http://m.joind.in/about](http://m.joind.in/about)
+More info for contributors (current or future!) can be found here: [http://m.joind.in/about](http://m.joind.in/about)